jaiveer67/Blackjack/BUGS.md

 split button shows if youve already split and could technically split again

 Dealer hand shows a bit too quickly on player blackjack

-soft total on split hand doesnt switch to hard total on stand